SrPhilippe/SHELF/git-commands/index.md

 <details id="remote">
 <summary>What is <b>Remote</b></summary>
 The git remote command lets you create, view, and delete connections to other repositories.
-Remote connections are more like bookmarks rather than direct links into other repositories.
+Remote connections are more like bookmarks rather than direct links inside other repositories.
 Instead of providing real-time access to another repository, they serve as convenient names that can be used to reference a not-so-convenient URL.
 See more <a href="https://www.atlassian.com/git/tutorials/syncing" rel="noopener" target="_blank">in Bitbucket</a>.
 </details>